ThanosSiopoudis/FMScoutFramework/README.md

 ```

 ## Currently pending
-* Add/Verify entity offsets for 15.3.2 Windows
-* Add support for 15.3.2 Mac
-* Add support for 15.3.2 Linux
+* Add Offsets for FM2016 OS X
 * Add a bunch of properties for the entities already implemented
 * Add a LOT of entities and properties for objects we have their main addresses for (look in 15.3.2 Windows version file)

 ## Contributing changes
 We need more devs and support!
-Imagine all the tools you could create for FM2014/FM2015/FM2016(??) if everything was already implemented!
+Imagine all the tools you could create for FM2014/FM2015/FM2016 if everything was already implemented!
 * Fork the project, make/test your changes and send a Pull Request!
 * Alternatively, bug reporting is vital!
 Use the Github's Issues page to do that!